adtzlr/contique/README.md

 > **Note**
 > Pre-evaluation of the initial control component of a **Step**: This is performed by the linear solution of the extended equilibrium equations.
 It is equal to the result of the first *Iteration* of the Newton-Rhapson root method.

-## Example
+## 🚀 Getting Started Example
 A given set of equilibrium equations in terms of `x` and `lpf` (a.k.a. load-proportionality-factor) should be solved by numeric continuation of a given initial solution.

-### Function Definition
+We start with the definition of a function

 ```python
 import numpy as np